SCRT-HQ/VaporShell/docs/glossary/New-VSKinesisAnalyticsApplicationReferenceDataSource.md

----
-layout: glossary
-title: New-VSKinesisAnalyticsApplicationReferenceDataSource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSKinesisAnalyticsApplicationReferenceDataSource

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::ApplicationReferenceDataSource resource to the template
+Adds an AWS::KinesisAnalytics::ApplicationReferenceDataSource resource to the template.
+Adds a reference data source to an existing application.

 ## SYNTAX